Methylidynetricobaltnonacarbonyl

 Methylidynetricobaltnonacarbonyl is an organometallic cobalt cluster with the chemical formula Co_{3}(CO)_{9}CH that contains a metal carbonyl core with the methylidyne ligand, first discovered in the late 1950s.
 A variety of substituents can be added to the methylidyne group to form derivatives of the parent compound that have unique spectroscopic properties and reactivity.
-This page will explore the discovery and synthesis of methylidynetricobaltnonacarbonyl, the structure and bonding of the parent compound, as well as some examples reactivity and catalysis with the cluster.

 Synthesis

 Methylidynetricobaltnonacarbonyl and derivatives were discovered in the late 1950s by Markby and Wender by reactions of the alkyne complexes Co2(CO)6(R2C2) with acids.
 The structure of the cluster was however misformulated.
 In 1962, the class of compounds were properly formulated methylidynetricobaltnonacarbonyl as well as several derivatives.

 The synthetic procedure developed by Bor and coworkers relied on the reaction of [Co(CO)_{4}]^{−} anion with chloroform, bromoform, or iodoform in a solution of acetone or THF.
 Dark violet crystals were obtained in ~20% yield with chloroform, ~18% yield with bromoform, and ~1-2% yield with iodoform.
 The chloride derivative Co_{3}(CO)_{9}CCl was obtained with CCl_{4} and was isolated as shiny, lilac crystals.
 Several other functional groups could be installed, including C_{6}H_{5} and CO_{2}CH_{3}, all of which afforded dark violet crystals.
 Solutions of these compounds are air stable in organic solvents.
 Treatment of the parent compound with 100 atm CO at 160 °C resulted in the destruction of the complex and the formation of dicobaltoctacarbonyl.